Cars and cyclists navigate the winding Lombard Street in San Francisco, surrounded by lush greenery and overlooking the cityscape.

 • Custom Filming: For one-off or specific needs, custom B-roll can be shot to perfectly match the main footage and story requirements.

-• Archival Footage: Historical or archival clips can provide B-roll for projects needing historical setting or visuals.
+• Archival Footage: Historical or archival clips can provide B-roll for projects needing historical setting or vintage visuals.

 B-roll footage is an essential part of video production, offering the visual and emotional depth necessary to create determined and appropriate content.
 With the right approach to sourcing and integrating B-roll, filmmakers can strikingly improve the video marketing impact of their videos, making them more kinetic, relatable, and visually appealing.